leomirco/doxy-netflycms/_posts/2021-03-31-create-a-bot.md

 autore: Ilenia
 categories: getting_started_for_admins
 tags:
+  - functionality
+  - Admin
-  - technology
+  - Bot
 ---
 When a customer chats in through TileDesk, you may not always be around to respond.
-Luckily, you can configure a Bot to help you and then activates it in a [Department](http://edit.tiledesk.com/getting-started/getting-started-for-admins/creating-a-department/).
+Luckily, you can configure a Bot to help you and then activates it in a [Department](http://edit.tiledesk.com/getting-started/getting-started-for-admins/creating-a-department/).technology

 To create a Bot go to the dashboard sidebar and click **Settings > Bots**.